 5. The Majority of U.S. Offshore Wind Resources Are in Deep Waters: The bulk of the nation’s offshore wind resources, about 60 percent, are in areas where the water is so deep that conventional foundations—large steel piles or lattice structures fixed to the seabed—are not practical.
 U.S. offshore wind projects are developing a variety of different foundations suited to unique conditions at each site.

 4. Offshore Wind Turbines Can Float: Several companies are developing innovative floating offshore wind platforms for use in deep waters.
 Three kinds of floating platforms are spar-buoy, tension leg platform, and semi-submersible.

 3. Offshore Wind is Right on Time: Offshore winds are typically stronger during the day, allowing for a more stable and efficient production of energy when consumer demand is at its peak.
 Most land-based wind resources are stronger at night, when electricity demands are lower.

 1. Offshore Wind is Here in America: In December 2016, Deepwater Wind completed the commissioning of the Block Island Wind Farm, marking a milestone as the nation’s first commercial offshore wind project.
 The 30-megawatt (MW) project comprises five 6-MW GE wind turbines installed in state waters off the coast of Block Island.
 The project included laying a power cable connecting the grid on Block Island, which only uses a small fraction of the power generated, to the mainland grid.
-As of 2017, there are over 20 additional offshore wind projects in various stages of development throughout the United States.
+There are over 20 offshore wind projects in various stages of development across the United States.